 6. Slam Ball: Training with slam balls cover the full body.
 It also makes a great stress reliever.
 You can slam them and also use them for Russian Twists, Wall Balls and many other exercises.
 I find slam balls more versatile and durable than medicine balls.

-8. Plyo Box: weighted box step-ups, box jumps and more.
+7. Plyo Box: weighted box step-ups, box jumps and more.
 You can accomplish a lot with a plyo box, or if you’ve got one handy, a nice big rock to jump up on!
 For endurance athletes, plyo boxes work well in combination with sandbags and kettlebells for workouts involving step-ups and climbing simulation.
 I use them a lot in our cycling focused training with bike sprints, weighted step-ups and a core movement like knees-to-elbows on the pull-up bar.
 During the COVID-19 lockdowns in 2020, a few of my clients purchased Rogue Resin Plyo boxes for their new home gyms, primarily because they are stackable and work well in small training spaces.

 Here’s my pal Coach Moritz showing us what true jumping prowess looks like: